thindil/steamsky/bin/doc/MODDING.md

     - Optional attribute `action`: what to do with this item.
 Possible values
       are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 - Tag `equipment` define which items are used by mobile.
+If mob will not have set an item in equipment slot, it will be generated randomly based on its skills and faction.
+In that situation, here is small chance that mob will not have any equipment in selected slot.
-Attribute `index` is item index from inventory.
+    - Attribute `index` is item index from inventory.
 Item index always starts with 1.
-Attribute `slot` is name of equipment slot in which selected item is set.
+    - Attribute `slot` is name of equipment slot in which selected item is set.
 Possible values for `slot`: Weapon, Shield, Head, Torso, Arms, Legs, Tools.

 ## Factions